Ghanavati-Reza/gas-networks/README.md

 We can define any pipeline network that contains pipes, nodes, supplies, and deliveries.

-Also, it is possible to define multiple events such as increase or decrease the pressure in each supply or mass flow rate in each delivery
+Also, it is possible to define multiple events such as increase or decrease of the pressure in each supply or mass flow rate in each delivery

 The definition of files is as follows: